henriquelalves/henriquelalves.github.io/content/posts/notes_about_making_the_web_weirder.md

 And even if are past the point of understanding how dangerous a platonic social connection can be, a self-aware platonic connection is much healthier than the environment we are creating ourselves with social media and SEO-driven search engines.

-Having said(written) that, my own personal next steps is to make my own website weirder though.
+Having said(written) that, my own personal next steps is to make my own website weirder.